f1datajunkie/TSL/notebooks/BTCC PDF Scraper (R).md

 extract_metadata("2019/191403cli.pdf")
 ```

+We can use the `area=` parameter to specify `(top, left, bottom, right)` area co-ordinates within which `tabulizer` should look for the table information.

 ```R
 #Page header
 t = extract_text("2019/191403cli.pdf", pages = 13, area = list(c(0, 0, 120, 600)))
 cat(t)
 ```

-We can use the `area=` parameter to specify `(top, left, bottom, right)` area co-ordinates within which `tabulizer` should look for the table information.
+We can then grab the headings for each page.

+*TO DO: split the lines on line breaks and make a dataframe of this?*

 ```R
 for (page in 1:extract_metadata("2019/191403cli.pdf")$pages){